purplecabbage/phonegap-js/README.md

 __Q: Why are a bunch of tests commented out in `test/index.html`?__

 A: In short, no one has got it working yet.
 Maybe the the tests are not fully implemented.
 Maybe the API is still not considered common to all platforms.
 Maybe no one has got around to implementing it.
 Contributions are welcome!

-__Q: What is the point of the mock object?
-It's all lies.__

-A: Mock objects allow us to test the JavaScript implementation without worrying about the native implementation.
-It also allows us to specify expected return values for the tests.
-It would be nice to have __true__ mock objects, where the test case could mock an expected response, but the current approach is a good start.
-A separate set of tests need to exist on the native side to verify the native responses.
-If you have an idea on how to unify the two (e.g. a mocking library that can tell the native-side to return a particular mocked value), then we'd love to hear it!